 In cantaloupe and other softer-rind melons, the fungus can cause the exterior of the melon to rot and collapse inward on itself.
 Harder-rind produce such as pumpkin or watermelon can tolerate some limited damage while still remaining edible, but the exterior will be marred by the fungus.

 Fusarium root rot can strike a number of different plants as well.
 This, and other rots, are more likely to occur if the plant itself is stressed or damaged in some way.

 Root-knot nematodes and cucumber beetles can spread root rot, along with other pests.
 As the plant is already under attack from the pest, the fungus has an immediate point of entry and will move in to colonize the root system.

 These root rots are a danger when soils are too moist, as well as when plants are stressed by a lack of water during the hotter times of year.
 These rots cause stunted growth, yellowing or chlorosis of leaves, and can lead to plant death.

-Finally, there are fusarium crown rot and fusarium stem rot, both of which typically begin with a root rot issue.
-The crown rots usually impact bulb plants like tulips, where the stem rot is generally a root rot which has spread.
+Finally, there are fusarium stem and fusarium crown rot, both of which typically begin with a root rot issue.
+The crown rots usually impact bulb plants like tulips, where the stem disease is generally a root rot which has spread.

 Both of these cause significant yellowing of leaves and wilting of the plant.